One-Touch Soccer logo

 c) Violations committed by a Goalkeeper:

 i.
-Illegal Handling: A goalkeeper who receives or carries the ball outside of the Penalty Area by foot shall not handle the ball inside the Penalty Area prior to the ball being touched by another player.
+Illegal Handling: A goalkeeper who carries the ball from inside the Penalty Area to outside of the Penalty Area by foot shall not handle the ball again inside the Penalty Area prior to the ball being touched by an opposing player.

 ii.
-Standard FIFA rules apply regarding when a goalkeeper may handle a ball played back from a teammate.
+IFAB rules apply regarding when a goalkeeper may handle a ball played back from a teammate.

 d) Unsporting Behavior, including: